sourcegraph/about/content/blogposts/2022/batch-changes-ospo.md

 ---

-_Thanks to the following people for helping with this post: Erik Seliger, Daniel Marques, Malo Marrec, Kalid Azad, Marcos Placona, and Tammy Zhu._
+_Thanks to the following people for helping with this post: Erik Seliger, Daniel Marques, Malo Marrec, Kalid Azad, Marcos Placona, Fabiana Castellanos, and Tammy Zhu._

 #### About the author